microsoft/aitour-get-started-with-fabric/lab/tutorial-3-query-data.md

     | render timechart
     ```

-    This query creates a time chart that shows the number of bikes in the Chelsea neighborhood as a time chart.
+    This query creates a time chart that shows the number of bikes in the Chelsea neighbourhood as a time chart.

     :::image type="content" source="media/lab/empty-docks-timechart.png" alt-text="Screenshot of empty docks timechart in Real-Time Intelligence.":::